 Please note that as an extra this mini course also has a basic anatomy lecture incorporated in order to give you a better understanding of what Pilates is all about and how it works.
 The Workshop also provides an opportunity for you to sample Pilates, gain confidence and discuss any concerns you may have in private before transitioning over to your new class where your development will continue.

-Please download and complete the Medical Form and return it to me via email (Lois@dimaondpresspilates.com) or post to (29 Whitby Close, Farnborough, Hants, GU14 6TR).
+To register for courses or book treatment please contact me via email (Lois@dimaondpresspilates.com) or post to (29 Whitby Close, Farnborough, Hants, GU14 6TR).

 After this consultation payments will become due (see payments for more information)

 Classes usually consist of 6-week blocks, usually corresponding with the school term, sometimes the school term is 7 or 8 weeks in which case I will notify you and the fees adjust accordingly.
 All payments are to be paid in full by the first day of term.

 Card payments, cheques and cash are the preferred method of payment.

 Cash is accepted, however, please ensure the exact amount is put in an envelope with your name on as I do not carry change on the night to save time and keep classes punctual.
 This also enables me to identify the payment after class.

 Bank transfers are also availiable and bank details will be given during the initial consultation or upon request.

 If you wish to leave, I will be sad to see you go however out of respect please provide 6 weeks notice at the start of your last intended term.
 I ask this as courtesy to allow me time to find a replacement and also out of respect to your fellow colleagues should you be part of a private member set-price group as fees are being equally distributed (thank you for understanding).

 The new General Data Protection Regulation (GDPR) came into effect in May 2018.
 It stipulates that all businesses must seek consent from their customers to keep in touch and hold their data.